bigearth/bitbox-cli/README.md

 ```
 Usage: paper [options]

-Create a paper wallet for easy and safe back up
+Create a paper wallet for easy and safe back up in cashaddr/legacy encoding and optionally have the mnemonic be in any of 8 languages

 Options:

   -e, --encoding <encoding>  The encoding to use.
 Options include "cashaddr" and "legacy".
 Default: "cashaddr"
+  -l, --language <language>  language of mnemonic.
+Options: chinese_simplified, chinese_traditional, english, french, italian, japanese, korean, spanish.
+Default: english
   -h, --help                 output usage information
 ```